In this article

-According to the National Health Service (NHS), most babies grow their first tooth at around six months.
+According to the National Health Service (NHS), most babies grow their first tooth at around 6 months.
 Also, primary teeth can erupt with accompanying pain in some babies, while other babies might not experience pain.1

-The bottom incisors of babies’ teeth usually erupt first, followed by the top front incisors, the top lateral incisors, the first molars, the bottom lateral incisors, canines, and second molars.6
+The bottom incisors of babies’ teeth usually erupt first, followed by the top front incisors, the top lateral incisors, the first molars, bottom lateral incisors, canines, and second molars.6

-The baby teething timeline typically runs from about 4 months to 2 and 1/2 years.
+The baby teething timeline typically runs from about 4 months to 2 ½ years.
 Not every child will have teeth erupt in the typical sequence.

-Because teething babies feel pressure from under the gums, they tend to bite and chew on their gums or anything put inside their mouths.
+Teething babies feel pressure from under the gums.
+They tend to bite and chew on their gums or anything inside their mouths.

 Teething causes discomfort in babies, which can disrupt their bedtime rest or normal sleep pattern.

 Similar to the ears, teething pain can also be felt in the cheeks, causing an itching sensation.
-Your baby will bite on his or her cheeks to try and relieve the itching sensation.
+Your baby will bite his or her cheeks to try and relieve the itching sensation.

 Other baby teething symptoms include:

-While teething is a necessary stage of a baby’s development, it can be associated with some side effects such as:
+While teething is a necessary stage of a baby’s development, it can be associated with some side effects, such as:

 According to the American Dental Association (ADA), these symptoms are abnormal.
 If your baby experiences them, you should take him or her to a pediatric dentist.3

-Contrary to what some parents believe, teething does not cause high fever.
+Contrary to what some parents believe, teething does not cause a high fever.
 You may notice a slight temperature rise when your baby is teething.
 However, a high fever is not a sign of teething.4

 Teething can only raise a baby’s temperature slightly.
 If a teething baby runs a high fever (above 100.4°F), it would be best to consult a pediatrician.

 Even though it is uncomfortable for most babies, it does not cause harm.
-If your baby cries too often and you are not certain it is because of painful teething, then you should see a doctor.
+See a doctor if your baby cries too often and you are not certain it is because of painful teething.
 Routine dental checkups are also essential.